How to Get Call Backs from Millennials: Advice From Your Youngest Prospects

 Lemley continues, “Personal preference ranges exponentially today, as individuals can choose what platforms and devices to value more.
 One Millennial may get a kick out of a personalized Snapchat message from a salesperson, but the next would abhor the idea of another social platform being used to sell to them.

 My preference is not so much in what medium I’m contacted on, but how “nurturing” the sales person is.
 Are they looking to churn and burn, expect me to buy a full coverage auto insurance policy after one interaction, or are they looking to get to know me as a person, invest in me as a long term client, and provide me with more than boring basic auto coverage?

 There is no better way to find out the best way to get a hold of someone than just asking them outright.
 If they provide you with a medium they prefer, the responsibility then falls on them to respond in kind.”

 The Bottom Line

 Are you a Millennial?
-What type of contact would make you motivated to call back an insurance agent.
-Educate us in the comments!
+What type of contact would make you motivated to call back an insurance agent?

-If you’re an agent, we’d still love to hear from you.
-Do you have any success stories for how to get callbacks from your youngest prospects?
+If you’re an agent, do you have any success stories for how to get callbacks from your youngest prospects?